Rimco/OSPy-plugins-core/plugins/weather_based_water_level/README.md

 ====

 When weather-based water level is enabled, the weather will be checked every hour and the water level will be adjusted accordingly.
+In addition, it is now able to protect plants against freezing during selected months.

 Plugin setup
 -----------